Langtang Valley Trekking - 8 Days

 Max.
 Altitude: 3,430m / 11,255ftMeals: Breakfast-Lunch-DinnerAccommodation: Local Tea Houses and Lodges

-It is one of the major trek days when you will get to see the most treasured historical landmark of the whole Langtang region that connects each local and visitor spiritually, named Kyanjin Gompa.
+It is one of the major trek days when you will get to see the most treasured historical landmark of the whole Langtang region, which connects each local and visitor spiritually, named Kyanjin Gompa.

 Although you will hike comparatively for a short time of 4 hours, it is undoubtedly scenic, beginning with a small, steep climb to reach a nearby ridge after leaving the forest area behind.